vileincorp/ML-Predicitve-Purchases/README.md

 Results:

-In total we analyzed 12,330 different interactions with 27 variables and our final model had an F1 of 94% and a cross validation score of 90.5% of all buying signals, versus the base model with an F1 of 84% and a cross validate score of 73%.
+In total there were  12,330 different interactions analyzed across 27 variables and our final model had an F1 of 94% and a cross validation score of 90.5%, versus the base model with an F1 of 84% and a cross validate score of 73%.

 F1 Score Comparisions (Dummy vs Decision Tree)
 ![F1_Score Comparison](https://user-images.githubusercontent.com/124652720/233681335-8f0d1874-a7ae-4c49-beb1-24a9403a2b7c.png)